-The main risks that the Academy Trust is exposed to are summarised below.
+The main risks that the Academy is exposed to are summarised below.
 For each of these risks the probability, impact and seriousness have been considered together with appropriate action and management plans:

-Operational and reputational - this covers risks to the running of the Academy Trust (including the capacity of staff and buildings to meet the needs of pupils) and its performance in delivering the curriculum.
-The school buildings are used to generate income via the before and after school clubs, the use of the swimming pool to provide swimming lessons to the general public.
-The income from these has been adversely effected by the coronavirus.
-The business continuity plan in place ensured that the business side of the Trust remained similar to when we were fully open, the financial controls remained in place and although meetings were virtual all minutes and approvals took place.

-Financial - covering risks to the Academy Trust's financial position, including revenue streams, cost control and cash management.
+- Operational and reputational this covers risks to the running of the Academy (including the capacity of staff and buildings to meet the needs of pupils) and its performance in delivering the curriculum.
+The school buildings are used to generate income via the before and after school clubs, the use of the swimming pool to provide swimming lessons to the general public and the local Rainbow and Cubs groups.
+Despite the ongoing impact of coronavirus, the business continuity plan in place ensured that the business and the subsequent financial controls continued to operate effectively and although meetings were virtual all minutes and approvals took place. - Financial covering risks to the Academy Trust's financial position, including revenue streams, cost control and cash management.
 Risk registers included the impact of Covid on the trusts financial position.
-Income streams from the before and after school clubs and swimming clubs were suspended or reduced due to Covid-19 from January to July.
-Due to Covid-19 there has been increased expenditure incurred due to additional cleaning and materials to provide a safe environment for pupils and staff.
-Expenditure also increased due to providing additional resources for home learning.

-The risks to which the Academy Trust is exposed arise both internally and externally.
+Due to coronavirus there has been increased expenditure incurred due to staff absences and additional cleaning and materials to provide a safe environment for pupils and staff. - The risks to which the Academy Trust is exposed arise both internally and externally.
 External risks include those in respect of future funding levels, pupil numbers, competition, changes to rules and regulations, financial position of the staff pension schemes and the financial impact of the coronavirus on self-generated income.
 The day to day funded element of the Trust is still in line with the original budgets set, this will continue to be reviewed to ensure we have the most up to date information to make informed decisions that will impact the future of the Trust.